Ascent out of Darkness ~ Armchair Philosophy from the 'Silly Beliefs' Team

 On the TV news we're shown real scenes of unarmed black men being shot in the back by US policemen as they run away, terrorist bombs exploding in crowded markets and the bloody aftermath of dead bodies and limbs, young children in Syrian hospitals screaming in pain as doctors remove shrapnel, bodies being pulled dead from devastating earthquakes and washed up on the shore after human smuggling boats capsize, starving children in Africa that look like stick figures and are near death, video of people that have suffered horrific facial injuries and graphic shots of surgeons operating on them.
 And on and on this parade of distressing and shocking images goes.
 And we're not saying we shouldn't be shown them, we need to see them so that we can be aware of what's happening in the world and respond appropriately.
 We shouldn't be sheltered from the harsh side of reality.
 But why do those in charge of the media think that we can handle seeing a chest sliced open by a surgeon or a face that was disfigured by a shotgun blast, but that simply seeing a woman's nipple, let alone a penis, or Zeus forbid, an erect penis, will corrupt society and send us spiralling back into the barbarous and uncivilised dark ages?

 A year or so ago I watched a TV documentary on tourism in the Greek Islands, and the locals said that a few decades ago nudity on the beaches was normal and widespread, but now it's rare.
-While they were filming on some beaches, if a rare naked bather did walk past, and even though they were in the distance and it was hard to tell if it they were even male or female, they still felt they had to protect us viewers by censoring the blurry stick figure with big black dots.
+(And I can personally confirm that nudity on European beaches as a whole has declined considerably.)
+While they were filming on some beaches, if a rare naked bather did walk past, and even though they were in the distance and it was hard to tell if they were even male or female, they still felt they had to protect us viewers by censoring the blurry stick figure with big black dots.
 Consequently I slept well that night, no nightmares of beautiful naked bodies on sun-drenched beaches.
 Thankyou TV censors.
 We've watched TV news items where some women campaigned for the acceptance of breast feeding in public, and they've been opposed and abused not just by men, but other women as well, both arguing that it's obscene and offensive.
 How bad has it got when even women argue that their own bodies are offensive?
 Last year during a publicity stunt in a "naked restaurant" in Hamilton, NZ, TV3's now defunct current affairs show 'Story' featured the "accidental", fleeting and completely innocent shot of the genitals of a nude waitress, which was quickly followed by a flood of complaints from viewers and groveling apologies from the show's presenters.
 Almost every night we see images on the news and in movies that we genuinely do our utmost to erase.
 Everything from real images of wars and disasters to movie images of torture, murder, rape and rampaging zombies devouring screaming humans, and yet a fleeting glimpse of a beautiful, semi-naked young woman, who wasn't being killed or killing anyone, or even having sex, she was just walking past, this was the image that people complained about and was the image that generated profuse apologies.
-We just can't get our heads around how so many people can believe that a glimpse of a woman's nipple or pubic hair or a penis or even a naked behind can be so damaging to our psyche, even thought you'll notice in the image of the waitress that you see none of these shocking things.
-Apparently something is so disturbing about the naked body that we must be shielded from ever catching sight of it.
+We just can't get our heads around how so many people can believe that a glimpse of a woman's nipple or pubic hair or a penis or even a naked behind can be so damaging to our psyche, even though you'll notice in the image of the waitress that you see none of those shocking things.
+Apparently there is something so disturbing about the naked body that we must be shielded from ever catching sight of it.
 And yet we can all, even children, be flooded with images of graphic violence and unspeakable suffering and apparently not be affected by it at all.
-One aggrieved mother commented on the program's Facebook page,
+One aggrieved mother railed on the program's Facebook page,

 To her credit, the waitress couldn't understand what the fuss was about, but is the typical woman repulsed these days when she sees herself naked, or her friends in the changing rooms at the gym?
 And if they claim they're not, then why are they so upset when they see a naked woman on TV?
 What's the difference?
 What's happened to humanity when we've sunk to a stage where men and even women are repulsed by the sight of female genitals, and in their ignorance, even mislabel them?
 Surely this childish mislabelling, by both men and women, shows that hiding the naked body creates not only ignorance, but worse still, implies that it deserves to be hidden, that it is something to be ashamed of, and not something an impressionable young girl should ever have to see on TV.
 And if you have young daughters, you should probably cover any full-length mirrors in the bathroom and bedroom to prevent traumatic shocks while bathing and dressing.
 You don't want to scar them psychologically for the rest of their life.